thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

     asyncio.run(main())

-And for a simple script like this, you won't notice any issues with it!
+For a simple script like this, you won't notice any issues with it!
 That's because we only have one task in our event loop, the main task.
 If ``do_something_else()`` were to receive an :py:class:`asyncio.CancelledError`, perhaps caused by a keyboard interrupt, the context manager would tell